Division of Student Affairs

 - Where evaluative services are beyond the scope or referral reference of the University, the student may be required, at his or her expense, to obtain a psychiatric/medical evaluation from sources external to the University to be entered as evidence, continued counseling or therapy, continued medication, restriction against on-campus housing, successful completion of college courses at another college or University, and/or other course of action designated in a written success plan agreement.

 If the student agrees to withdraw voluntarily from the University, regular withdrawal procedures will be followed.
 The student may be permitted to withdraw voluntarily without grades if, in the judgment of the Vice President for Student Affairs (and with approval of the Vice President for Academic Affairs), the circumstances warrant such action.
 A notation of “W” will appear next to each course on the student’s transcript for the appropriate semester.
 Tuition and fee refunds, if applicable, shall be based on the effective date of withdrawal determined by the Vice Presidents for Student and Academic Affairs or their designees.

 If a student’s behavior inside and/or outside of the classroom demonstrates that they pose a potential threat of harm to themselves or others, or who create a pattern of extreme disruption, an involuntary withdrawal from the University with conditions for readmission may be initiated by the Vice President for Student Affairs or designee.
 Permission for readmission will typically be based on the student's demonstration of a period (at least one semester) of stable behavior outside the University and shall require a statement from a physician, psychologist, and/or other qualified professionals external to the campus who can render an opinion that the student is ready to return and cope with university life.
 Conditions for follow-up services may be required as part of the readmission decision and will be provided to the student in writing at the time of withdrawal.

-Referral to Judicial Affairs
+Referral to Student Conduct